Every mouthful of this classic Indonesian street food brings an explosion of flavour.

 - 2 large eggs

-- Large handful of roughly chopped fresh coriander and mint, to garnish
+- Large handful of fresh coriander and mint, roughly chopped, to serve

 - Cook the rice according to packet instructions then drain, cool under cold running water and set aside.

 - Meanwhile, blanch the courgette, carrot and beans in a large pan of boiling water for 2 minutes, then drain and set aside.

 - Spray a large, lidded non-stick wok or frying pan with low-calorie cooking spray and place over a medium heat.
 Add the onions, chilli, garlic and curry powder and stir-fry for 3-4 minutes, then add the pepper and stir-fry for 1 minute.

 - Add the cooked rice, the courgette, carrot and beans and stir-fry for 3-4 minutes.
 Mix the tamarind paste with 1 tablespoon warm water and stir into the rice and veg along with the kicap manis.
 Season lightly.
 Remove from the heat, cover and keep hot.

 - Lightly spray a non-stick frying pan with low-calorie cooking spray and place over a low heat.
 In a bowl, whisk the eggs and 1 tablespoon water.
 Pour the egg mixture into the pan and swirl around to cover the bottom of the pan evenly.
 Cook gently for 1-2 minutes until the bottom is set, then carefully turn over and cook for 1 minute.
 Turn out onto a clean work surface, roll into a cigar shape and cut into thin strips.

 - Divide the rice between warm plates or bowls and top with the omelette strips.
 Scatter over the coriander and mint to serve.